-When you buy a home, it is usually the job of your title or escrow agent to file your original deed—the document showing that you legally own the property—in the appropriate government office in your county.
-This is called "recording” your deed.
-When done properly, a deed is recorded anywhere from two weeks to three months after closing.
+When you close on the purchase of a home or real estate, it is usually the job of your title or escrow agent to file your original deed—the document showing that you now legally own the property—in the appropriate government office in your county.
+This is called "recording" the deed.
+When done properly, a deed is recorded within hours of the closing, though it's been known to take weeks.

-However, there are many instances where deeds are not properly recorded.
+There are instances, however, where deeds are not properly recorded at all.
 Title agents commit errors, lose deeds, and even go out of business.
 Even county offices sometimes fail to record deeds that were properly submitted.
 Here's what you can do to confirm that your deed has been recorded, and why it's important to check this off your to-do list.

 Although recording statutes vary between U.S. states, they virtually all require that an interest in real property be formally recorded in the appropriate county office in order to be valid.
 The purchaser (or transferee) named on the last deed of record is recognized as the legal title owner of that parcel of property.

 So, what does this mean in terms of your property ownership?
 If your deed has not been recorded, you are not recognized as the legal owner of your property.

 In practical terms, failure to have your property deed recorded would mean that, if you ever wanted to sell, refinance your mortgage, or execute a home equity line of credit (HELOC), you could not do so.
 Even if you have no current plans to sell or refinance, an unrecorded deed can lead to risks of losing your home or being hit with demands to pay off liens racked up by the previous owner.

 In the first instance, if your deed is not recorded, there is nothing in the public record to stop the seller from conveying the property to another person.
 If the seller does in fact sell your property to someone else, and that person records their deed with the county clerk's office before you, you could be in jeopardy of losing your property.
 Unlikely, but scary.